Sign Language in VR

 Presenting Results

-After writing the report, PowerPoint A1 posters and presentation slides were produced to present results for supervisors (online viva voce), students and industry judges (in person PG XPO), and leading accessibility researchers (online ASSETS '22 conference).
+After writing the report, PowerPoint A1 posters and presentation slides were produced to present results for supervisors (online viva voce), students and industry judges (in person PG XPO), and leading accessibility researchers (online ACM ASSETS '22 conference).
 Each presentation also consisted of a live Q&A.

 The dissertation was adapted in to a conference paper for the ACM ASSETS '22 Proceeding and an adapted version was published in an academic magazine explaining how findings are relevant for teachers of Deaf pupils.